InoryS/Clash-Parser-Online/README.md

 Even if CFW is no longer updated, you can continue using its Parser and Mixin features online through this tool, without being restricted to any specific implementation.

-For those who contribute to the firewood, yet still freeze in the snow.
+Those who contribute to the firewood, yet still freeze in the snow.

 ## Disclaimer